 3. “How could I solve this with the least amount of time, work or money?”

-4. “What solution, if it worked, would make me laugh?”
+4. “What obvious solution, if it worked, would make me laugh?”

-5. “What is the lightest way to handle this problem?”
+5. “What is the lightest way to handle this problem?
+What’s lighter than that?
+What’s the lightest possible solution I can imagine?”

-You might be pleasantly surprised to find your worst conditions can be solved with the lightest solutions.
+You might be pleasantly surprised to find your worst conditions can be solved.